About the Americana Festival

 At the request of the Chamber of Commerce, the following year, the Kiwanis Club of Centerville assumed control of the Americana Festival Corporation.
 The members of the Kiwanis Club were the sole operators of the festival through 1988, except for the family run which was sponsored by the Noon Optimist Club.
 In an attempt to involve more of the community in the festival's operation in 1988, non-Kiwanians were allowed to become members of the organization and participate in its operation and management.

-More than 75,000 people attend the festival each year, with over 100 volunteers assisting in the activities.
+Upwards of 90,000 people attend the festival each year, with over 100 volunteers assisting in the activities.